Nerwyn/material-rounded-theme/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/main/assets/material-you-components-red-light.png" alt="material-you-components-red-light" width="375"/>
 </p>

-## Material Rounded - In the Style of the Google Home App Pre-Material You Colors
+## Material Rounded - In the Style of the Google Home App Pre 2025 Material You Update

-The original version of the theme.
-This theme aims to match the styling of the Google Home app pre Material Design 3 redesign, which uses some aspects of Material Design 3 and static blue accent colors.
-It supports custom user colors, but just for primary, accent, and toggle switch colors.
+The original legacy version of the theme.
+This theme aims to match the styling of the Google Home app before Material You color theming was implemented in 2025.
+It uses a neutral palette with blue accent colors.
+It supports custom user colors, but just for primary, accent, and certain redesigned element colors.

 <p>
 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/main/assets/material-rounded-red-light.png" alt="material-rounded-red-light" width="250"/>